PretiSekar/Assignments/README.md

    a.
 This is simple code for generating a pdf using html2pdf
    b.
 Uses the CDNJS.
    c.
 This is Client-side rendering.
-2. DownloadPdf.html contains the acutual code.
+2. DownloadPdf.html contains the actual code.
 3. download.pdf is the sample pdf file that got downloaded.
-4. View.png is how the html is viewd on the browser.
+4. View.png is how the html is viewed on the browser.